benjaminlackey/eosinference/README.md

 The methods used here described in this [paper](https://arxiv.org/abs/1410.8866), although I have made some improvements and changes to just take the chirp mass as fixed.
 The methods were originally inspired by this [paper](https://arxiv.org/abs/1005.0811) on measuring the EOS from neutron-star mass and radius observations.

+# Tutorial on using eosinference
+There is a [tutorial](https://github.com/benjaminlackey/eosinference/blob/master/examples/RunEOSInference.ipynb) that describes the input data format for each BNS, setting the priors, and generating an output html page.

 # Custom parameterized EOS model
 You can use your own parameterized EOS by creating a class with the following methods.